 Environmental studies of the proposed power transmission line route are planned and opportunities to reduce costs and greenhouse gas ("GHG") footprint with green energy supply are also being investigated.
-With the exception of the powerline route study, the environmental studies are largely complete.
+With the exception of the powerline route study, the environmental studies necessary for permitting are largely complete.
+A Toronto University Capstone Masters Project was initiated to assess green energy production options and other opportunities to reduce environmental impacts.
 Once applications are submitted, it is anticipated that all necessary permits for construction can be obtained in under a year.
 Construction activities for many project components can be initiated prior to receipt of all permits.